sunandasinghh/ssh-putty/steps/README.md

 Step 2:configuration
 ![image](https://github.com/sunandasinghh/ssh-putty/blob/6c3ff40dc553db4d0a7797dd240306befbd14f08/steps/how%20to%20connect.png)

-This screenshot shows the connection being made between the PuTTY and linux server.
+This screenshot shows the SSH connection being established between the PuTTY and linux server.
 I have used a virtualbox and so i habd to change my connection type from NAT to bridged adapter to connect the devices.

 Step 3: logged in page
 ![image](https://github.com/sunandasinghh/ssh-putty/blob/6c3ff40dc553db4d0a7797dd240306befbd14f08/steps/loggedin.png)

-This page shows how the PuTTY page looks like after being connected to the linux server.
+This page shows how the PuTTY page looks like after terminal access is granted from the linux terminal.
 Step 4:Some example commands
 ![img](https://github.com/sunandasinghh/ssh-putty/blob/6c3ff40dc553db4d0a7797dd240306befbd14f08/steps/example%20commands.png)

-This screenshot shows how the commanda are working on PuTTY it is exacty how it would work on any linux server.
+This screenshot shows how the commands are working on PuTTY it is exacty how it would work on any linux server terminal.